Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 <!-- > -->

 When using fetch there are two stages.
-The first stage returns a response from the serevr which is **just a connection**.
+The first stage returns a response from the server this is **just a connection**.
 The second stage is where you stream your data.
-In this step you are loading the data you have asked for.
+In this step, you are loading the data you have asked for.

 **Read the paragraph above again**